TeemuKoivisto/prosemirror-react-typescript-example/README.md

 ## Design

-The aim of this project is to showcase how to bootstrap a PM-React-TS editor with the minimum boilerplate.
+The aim of this project is to showcase how to bootstrap a PM-React-TS editor with the minimum boilerplate to build a PM-based rich-text editor in a sound and robust manner.

 The `minimal` editor should contain the absolute minimum required.